 Whatever the case may be, Rassie Erasmus is coming in as director of rugby, and while some suits in SA Rugby might accept mediocrity, this man will not.

-Erasmus has given up a highly profitable job at Munster, where he had been successful and widely popular, because he wants to set South African and Springbok rugby back on the right track.
+Erasmus has given up a highly profitable job at Munster where he had been successful and widely popular because he wants to set South African and Springbok rugby back on the right track.

-Make no mistake, he will have very clear-cut plans about what he feels needs to be done to turn things around, and as the de facto head of South African rugby, maintaining the current status quo will surely not be part of those plans.
+Make no mistake, he will have very clear-cut plans on what he feels needs to be done to turn things around, and as the de facto head of South African rugby, maintaining the current status quo will surely not be part of those plans.

 Erasmus will bring fresh views on the make-up of the coaching set-up, and which players need to be involved.
 A role change or redeployment of Coetzee can be expected, while defence guru Jacques Nienaber will surely once again add his respected coaching influence to the Bok cause.

-With Erasmus having spent time both coaching with and against overseas-based players, he will also have a very different view who could still have a role to play with the Boks.
+With Erasmus having spent time both coaching with and against overseas-based players, he will also have a very different view on who could still have a role to play with the Boks.